How to Protect Skin from Hard Water: 11 Solutions for Softer Skin and Hair

 7. Invest in a Whole-House Water Softener

-To battle hair damage caused by hard water, change your hair care routine to provide your hair with extra nourishment.
+Using a whole-house water softening system will also help you avoid spending unnecessary money on harsh chemicals.
+To battle hair damage caused by hard water, change your hair care routine to nourish your hair.

 8. Use less soap.